Google Cloud Market Share — TL;DR:

 Try Kinsta Today!

-If you’re a WordPress user looking for a secure and cost-effective hosting solution, we at Kinsta offer managed hosting powered by the Google Cloud Platform.
-This offers you the best of both worlds – powerful, secure, and stable hosting designed to take your WordPress site to the next level!
+If you’re looking for a secure and cost-effective hosting solution, we at Kinsta offer Application Hosting, Database Hosting, and Managed WordPress Hosting powered by the Google Cloud Platform.
+This offers you the best of both worlds – powerful, secure, and stable hosting designed to take your website to the next level!